Split Pea Soup, a Winter Staple

 Growing up in Maine, the smell of split pea soup simmering was always tell tale sign that the chill of changing seasons was officially upon us and winter was about to settle in for the long haul.

-Although it always appeared to me to be a daunting recipe (everything seems daunting when you’re 10 years old,) it is actually relatively easy to prepare… and very cost effective.
-You will however need a couple hours to properly simmer the peas to a delicate tooth; in my opinion two hours well spent.
+Although it always appeared to me to be a daunting recipe it is actually relatively easy to prepare… and very cost effective.
+You will however need a couple hours to properly simmer the peas to a delicate tooth; in our opinion, that’s two hours well spent.